-Our principal sources of liquidity have been the net payments received from global customers using our software and services and proceeds from our initial public offering, follow-on offering and more recently our convertible debt offering, as well as periodic draws on our credit facilities, when needed.
+Our principal sources of liquidity have been the net payments received from global customers using our software and services and proceeds from our initial public offering and follow-on offering, as well as periodic draws on our credit facilities, when needed.
 We believe that funds generated from operations, with cash and cash equivalents and the amounts available to us to borrow under our credit facility, will be sufficient to meet our anticipated cash needs for at least the next 12 months.